Ericteoh0045/TT1L_G4_Requirements_Project/SRS/SRS.md

 </tr>
 <tr>
 <td><strong>Item Description</strong></td>
-<td colspan="3">A text field with starting date and time and ending date
+<td colspan="3">A display label with starting date and time and ending
-and time</td>
+date and time</td>
 </tr>
 <tr>
 <td><strong>Item Purpose</strong></td>
-<td colspan="3">To let user know when is the event happening and make a
+<td colspan="3">To let user know when is the event happens and make a
 schedule</td>
 </tr>
 <tr>